kyle-p-may/cs552-git-tutorial/README.md

 then you should proceed to the section about adding and committing changes before continuing.

 Once you have a good status, you can run `git pull origin master` in order to get the most up to date code from the remote.
 In this command, you specify both the specific remote that you are working with (e.g. origin) and the branch on that remote (e.g. master).
 You can have multiple remote repositories, but you will not need to for the purpose of this class.
-Branches are a way to manage collaboration, but will not be covered by this tutorial.
+Branches will be covered later in the tutorial.

 #### Make changes
 The fun part, write some code.